 What services have been affected?

-There is no disruption to our generation, transmission and distribution facilities and no impact to our ability to safely and reliably serve our customers.
+While there is no disruption to our generation, transmission, and distribution facilities and no impact on our ability to provide safe reliable power, there are services that we are currently unable to provide.

 What are your next steps?